 Keri: How did you come to figure that out?

-Shaw: Back in the old days we had crappy spinning reels.
+Shaw: Back in the old days, we had crappy spinning reels.
 I'm not saying they were crappy, but they had crappy drags.
-In fact, those old Zebco Cardinal 4 and the Mitchell 300s and all those types of things that were old ancient spinning reels and they were really good quality, they still work today, but their drags and their drag washers and stuff were very suspect.
-You'd hook a fish and rely on the drag and they'd break you off.
-The drag would lock up and you'd lose a big one, so you learned real quick that you needed to do something.
+Those old Zebco Cardinal 4 and the Mitchell 300s and all those types of things that were old ancient spinning reels, and they were excellent quality.
+They still work today, but their drags, drag washers, and stuff were very suspect.
+You'd hook a fish and rely on the drag, and they'd break you off.
+The drag would lock up, and you'd lose a big one, so you learned quickly that you needed to do something.

-In doing that, it's back-reeling.
-So you'd leave it off the anti-reverse so that it can spin freely, you set a hook and when the fish runs you can just let the handle go backwards and spin backwards and then you can put whatever pressure you want on it.
-Let's say you're using 10-pound test and you've got a drag that's set at 7 or something like that, so you're never going to stress the line enough to break it.
+Doing that, it's back-reeling.
+So you'd leave it off the anti-reverse so it can spin freely, you set a hook, and when the fish runs, you can just let the handle go backward and spin backward, and then you can put whatever pressure you want on it.
+Let's say you're using 10-pound test, and you've got a drag that's set at 7 or something like that.
+So you're never going to stress the line enough to break it.

-It's one of those situations where you can put pressure on him, but then when he's running you can back-reel, then you can get back on and reel.
-Whenever he slows up you can keep constant tension, where with a drag they're more of a zzz-zzz-zzz, so it's kind of a hit and miss kind of deal.
+It's one of those situations where you can put pressure on him, but when he's running, you can back-reel, then you can get back on and reel.
+Whenever he slows up, you can keep constant tension, whereas, with a drag, they're more of a zzz-zzz-zzz, So it's a hit-and-miss deal.

-Now he's expended his energy, or she has, big female, expended her energy running and then when she's kind of resting you're dragging her right back to you and so you're kind of keeping her off base right then.
-Then she expends her energy again and you're just letting her go and you bring her back to you again and you end up wearing down a big one very rapidly.
-I won a lot of tournaments on 8 and 10-pound test on spinning reels and catching 7, 8, 9, 10- pound fish.
+Now he's expended his energy, or she has, big female, expended her energy running, and then when she's kind of resting, you're dragging her right back to you, and so you're kind of keeping her off base right then.
+Then she expends her energy again, and you're just letting her go, and you bring her back to you again, and you end up wearing down a big one very rapidly.
+I won many tournaments on 8 and 10-pound test on spinning reels and catching 7, 8, 9, 10- pound fish.